 Hero’s Journey themes and symbols

-Alongside character archetypes, there are also archetypes for settings, situations, and symbolic items that can offer meaning to the world within the story, and that can be used to establish a thematic meaning for the reader to interpret.
+Alongside character archetypes, there are also archetypes for settings, situations, and symbolic items that can offer meaning to the world within the story or support your story’s theme.

 Archetypes of themes, symbols, and situations represent shared patterns of human existence.
 This familiarity can provide the reader insight into the deeper meaning of a story without the writer needing to explicitly tell them.
 There are a great number of archetypes and symbols that can be used to reinforce a theme.
 Some that are common to the Hero’s Journey include:

-Nature vs. technology, and the evolution of humankind.
+Nature vs. technology, and the evolution of humanity

 Gardens may represent the taming of nature, or living in harmony with nature.

-Forests may represent reconnection with nature or wildness, and the fear of the unknown.
+Forests may represent reconnection with nature or wildness, or the fear of the unknown.

-Cities or small towns may represent humanity at its best or at its worst.
-A small town may offer comfort and rest, while simultaneously offering judgment, while a city may represent danger while simultaneously championing diversity of ideas, beings, and cultures.
+Cities or small towns may represent humanity at its best and at its worst.
+A small town may offer comfort and rest, while simultaneously offering judgment; a city may represent danger while simultaneously championing diversity of ideas, beings, and cultures.

 Water and fire within a landscape may represent danger, change, purification, and cleansing.